Weixin-Ma/Triplet-Graph/README.md

 * [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM) : Cere-solver

 # Support Material
-Here are the support material [docs/appendix.pdf](docs/appendix.pdf), which investigates the effects of some important parameters in Triplet-Graph.
+Here are the support material [docs/appendix.pdf](docs/appendix.pdf), which investigates the influences of some important parameters on Triplet-Graph.